DaniloTato/c-presentGUI/README.md

 ## GUI Usage

-The GUI allows users to interactively input data, encrypt or decrypt text blocks, and manage the encryption key.
+The GUI allows users to interactively input data (HEX only), encrypt or decrypt text blocks, and manage the encryption key.

 **Features:**